-Millions of homeowners in the U.S. and Canada rely on their central vacuums to take care of dirt and dust.
+Unlike their stick, upright, canister and robotic cousins who tend to live in closets, emerging when there’s a cleaning job to be done.
 Central vacuums are built into the home, with the collection unit often placed in the basement, garage or attic.
-Owners plug the hose into inlets spaced throughout the home and vacuum just as they would with any other vacuum.
+When they’re ready to vacuum, central vacuum users plug the hose into inlets spaced throughout the home and vacuum just as they would with any other vacuum.
 Multiple attachments and power heads are available.
 In some homes, a special kick plate can be installed in areas where crumbs, or dust pile up — such as kitchens — so you can sweep dirt into the opening for it to be sucked into the central collection unit.

-If you’re the type of person who likes to keep your floor cleaning power ready to go at the flip of a switch, a central vacuum may be the way to go.
-We spoke with Natalie Fraser, sales manager with Vacumaid, and Sarah Busch, marketing manager for H-P Products, both AHAM members, to get the story on the benefits of central vacuums and what you need to know if you’re thinking about making the switch from portable to central floor care.
+If you are the type of person who likes to keep your floor cleaning power ready to go at the flip of a switch, a central vacuum may be the way to go.
+Central vacuums and other types of vacuums do similar jobs, but there are some differences you should be aware of if you’re thinking of making the switch to a central vacuum.

 The right tools for the job: Like portable vacuums, central vacuums come with a number of attachments, including retractable hoses, dusting brushes, crevice tools and hardwood floor brushes.
 Standard hoses are 30 feet, with options for longer hoses up to 50 feet to allow you to reach everywhere dust settles.

-Obviously, it’s easiest to install a central vacuum while a home is being built.
+It is easiest to install a central vacuum while a home is being built.
 But they can also be installed in existing homes, provided the walls can be accessed.
 The process includes placement of the unit and the installation of inlets and piping.
 The job can usually be done in a day or less.

 You probably won’t place an inlet in every room, so think about placing them in or near high-traffic areas in the home or places you’ll vacuum more often than others, like dining rooms, kitchens or living rooms.